hbz/hbz.cdntools/README.rst

 warc is created with only js and css files.
 Note that wpull is called non-recursive, each wpull call should fetch just one single file, but put in the same warc file.

-In the second step the actul webseite is recursively crawled and collected the warc from the first step.
+In the second step the actual webseite is recursively crawled and collected in the warc from the first step.

 .. code-block:: bash